robinfoe/ocp-ha-homework/lab/roles/openshift-applier/README.md

 ### Sourcing a directory with files

 You can source a directory composed of static files (without parameters) using `files` instead of defining each file individually.

+NOTE: Formerly, this was done using a separate `content_dir` structure.
+This has been deprecated.

 That would look like this:
 ```yaml